fair-ground/Fair/README.md

 ### fairtool source create

-The `fairtool source create` command will analyze the information from `fairtool app info` and generate an App Source Catalog JSON blob.
+The `fairtool source create` command will analyze the information from `fairtool artifact info` and generate an App Source Catalog JSON blob.
 This catalog format is supported by app installation tools like [The App Fair](https://appfair.app) on macOS and [AltStore](https://altstore.io) on iOS.